Dong Yaoqiong: Hospital stays and alleged second video

 After the incident, Dong was committed as a psychiatric patient to a Zhuzhou hospital.
 Her father was detained when trying to visit her.

 On 9 September 2018, the website Boxun reported that officials had ordered the hospital to quietly feed Dong poison over a prolonged period of time, aiming for her to die while in hospital and never be discharged alive.
 However, Chinese Human Rights Defenders reported on 3 January 2020 that she had been released from hospital in November 2019.
 Her father alleged that Dong continued to be affected by mental and physical side effects of the medication – Olanzapine – that she had received while in hospital, and suggested that she may have been deliberately exposed to these.
 Dong spent a second period at the same hospital from May to July 2020.
 On 30 November 2020, she posted a video on Twitter (whose veracity could not be verified by Hong Kong Free Press as of 2 December 2020) in which she said that her assigned work at a local government office was actually surveillance in the name of work, whose scope merely included typing up documents and making phone calls.
 She further denounced the restriction on her movements imposed by the authorities, and that she had only been recently able to contact her father, of whose narrow escape from a mining accident she had only learned through activist Ou Biaofeng.
 She also said that she was on the "brink of breaking down" and that, if she were again hospitalized by the authorities for psychological treatment, she would possibly never be released again.
 Dong was committed as a psychiatric patient for a third time in February 2021.
 As of September 2022, there had been no information about her since over a year earlier.

+Arrest and death of her father

+Her father, Dong Jianbao, was arrested in August 2018, while trying to visit her at Hunan's Zhuzhou Number 3 Hospital.
+He was later sentenced to three years in prison.

+In September 2022, it was reported that he had died in prison, and that his body was covered in bruises and wounds.
+According to a relative, the authorities demanded his body be cremated within five days.
+Roads leading to the Dong's residence were blocked and multiple people were barred from paying respects at their house.